This is a guest article from J.B.Rajkumar. Author is having good experience on automation tools and is currently working with a top MNC.

 Verification points verify that a certain action has taken place, or verify the state of an object.
 There are 11 Verification points in Robot

-- Object Properties: Tests object attributes such as color, font and position.
+- Object Properties: Tests object attributes such as colour, font and position.

 - Menu: Verifies the menu values and optionally their state (enabled or disabled) of a window